 Traditionally, Indian women are not in the habit of managing family finances.
 Most of them leave it to a male family member.

-Many women do not even know if they’re entitled to a widow’s pension after husband’s death or how to avail of their widow pension income.
+Many women do not even know if they’re entitled to a widow’s pension after their husband’s death or how to avail of their widow pension income.

 Does the Indian government provide help for widows with no income?